th2-net/cradleapi/README.md

 ### 5.5.0

-* Provided option to limit parallel statistic tasks
+* Provided option to limit parallel queries for statistic persistence
   * Added `counterPersistenceMaxParallelQueries` option to configure how many queries can be executed in parallel for statistic persistence.
 * Updated:
   * th2 gradle plugin: `0.2.4` (bom: `4.11.0`)